minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/LangRef.rst

 The optional constant ``align`` argument specifies the alignment of the operation (that is, the alignment of the memory address).
-A value of 0 or an omitted ``align`` argument means that the operation has the abi alignment for the target.
+A value of 0 or an omitted ``align`` argument means that the operation has the ABI alignment for the target.
 It is the responsibility of the code emitter to ensure that the alignment information is correct.
 Overestimating the alignment results in undefined behavior.
 Underestimating the alignment may produce less efficient code.
 An alignment of 1 is always safe.

-The optional ``!nontemporal`` metadata must reference a single metatadata name <index> corresponding to a metadata node with one ``i32`` entry of value 1.
-The existence of the ``!nontemporal`` metatadata on the instruction tells the optimizer and code generator that this load is not expected to be reused in the cache.
+The optional ``!nontemporal`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with one ``i32`` entry of value 1.
+The existence of the ``!nontemporal`` metadata on the instruction tells the optimizer and code generator that this load is not expected to be reused in the cache.
 The code generator may select special instructions to save cache bandwidth, such as the ``MOVNT`` instruction on x86.

-The optional ``!invariant.load`` metadata must reference a single metatadata name <index> corresponding to a metadata node with no entries.
-The existence of the ``!invariant.load`` metatadata on the instruction tells the optimizer and code generator that this load address points to memory which does not change value during program execution.
+The optional ``!invariant.load`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no entries.
+The existence of the ``!invariant.load`` metadata on the instruction tells the optimizer and code generator that this load address points to memory which does not change value during program execution.
 The optimizer may then move this load around, for example, by